kushaliitm/Data-Science-Blog-Post/README.md

 # Insight Into Boston and Seattle Airbnb Data
 Project Motivation<br />
 Based on Cross-Industry Standard Process of Data Mining (CRISP-DM), the Boston and Seatle Airbnb datasets were collected and investigated.
-Three bisinuess questions were asked and answered:
+Three businuess questions were asked and answered:

   How Boston and Seattle Airbnb price behaves with the time?<br />
   What are the most important features which affect Airbnb rental price?<br />